Trusted Las Vegas Dangerous Drug Team

 Nearly every American has experience with pharmaceuticals, such as over-the-counter medications, prescription drugs, herbal supplements, vitamins, etc. Many individuals rely on medications daily to treat medical conditions and to keep their health on track.
-But are they aware of dangerous pharmaceutical drug use?
+But are they aware that some of these drugs can be harmful?
 If you or a loved one was affected by a dangerous pharmaceutical drug, speak with a Las Vegas, NV dangerous drug lawyer from our office at Eglet Adams today.

-Although the manufacturing and marketing of prescription drugs and other products are regulated, there are still some on the market that cause more harm than good, and sadly, the injuries caused by these drugs and products can be permanent, if not life-threatening.
+Although the manufacturing and marketing of prescription drugs and other products are regulated, there are still some on the market that cause more harm than good.
+Sadly, the injuries caused by these drugs and products can be permanent, if not life-threatening.
 Suffering an injury as a result of faulty drugs and products should never happen—but it does.

 At Eglet Adams, our Las Vegas, NV dangerous drug lawyers work hard to make sure our clients are treated fairly when they’ve been injured as a result of someone else’s negligence.

 What are Dangerous Pharmaceutical Drugs?

 Some individuals are wary of medications and worry about their long-term effects, and for good reason.
 Pharmaceutical companies are for-profit entities that may rush a product onto the market before understanding the full scope of its effects in the short and long term.
 If you’ve ever seen a commercial for a medication, you surely have heard the long list of potential side effects often ranging from something as innocent as a headache to very severe and concerning symptoms such as stroke or internal bleeding.
 When an unsafe drug goes to market and results in harm, the manufacturer should be held liable.
 Individuals who are adversely affected by a drug can file a lawsuit with a dangerous drugs lawyer in Las Vegas, NV.